sahil1213-ux/BrainwaveAiWebUI/README.md

   <h3 align="center">Modern UI/UX website</h3>

    <div align="center">
-     This is the Modern AI chat website UI design using , JavaScript, React and Tailwind CSS.
-Here i have maintained Beautiful and responsive along with considering performance in multiple browsers.
+     This is the Modern AI chat website UI design using JavaScript, React and Tailwind CSS.
+Here i have maintained Beautiful and responsive design along with considering performance in multiple browsers.
 The best coding practices has been followed.
     </div>
 </div>